 In the Bobber App Web Dashboard and Bobber Cloud site, remote commands can be sent to hotspots you have added.
-Current available commands are Reboot, Reset, Resync, and Fast Sync.
+Current available commands are Reboot and Reset.
+Resync, and Fast Sync were removed with the transition to Light Hotspots (read more about this here).
 You can schedule a command to be sent in the Web Dashboard and the command will be sent to the hotspot the next time it checks in with Bobcat servers.
 This typically takes up to 30 minutes.
 Your hotspot must be able to contact the servers in order to be issued the command, otherwise it will stay in pending status.

 Sending Remote Support Commands

 To send a remote support command, simply log into the Bobber App and go to Web Dashboard, or log into the Bobber Cloud site.
 Click on "Gateways" at the top, and click the + icon next to the hotspot you wish to manage - this will expand the details section.
 At the bottom of the details section, you will see the available commands.
 Click on the command you wish to schedule.
 NOTE: Commands can only be scheduled on hotspots which show Online status in the Web Dashboard.

 After clicking the command, you will receive a confirmation prompt - click OK.